molecula/documentation/_includes/cloud/cloud-user-admin-role-needed.md

-You will need an owner or Administrator account to perform these steps
+You will need the Administrator role to perform these steps